Study Explores Medication Decision Making for African American Children with ADHD

 Factor 2: Fundamental Perspectives on ADHD Medication Among Caregivers

 Studies considered in this research revealed that “significantly fewer African American parents believed medications can be effective in treating ADHD than White parents.
-The odds of an African American endorsing medication as a treatment were 0.7 compared to White parents.”2 In addition, caregiver concerns about sedating side effects, weight loss, and addiction resulted in ADHD medication being viewed a last resort or refused entirely by African American caregivers.
-What’s more, “parents who expressed concerns (i.e., weight loss and addiction) about medications were 2.5 times less likely to use treatment at follow-up,” which means a higher rate of medication discontinuation.
+The odds of an African American endorsing medication as a treatment were 0.7 compared to White parents.”2 In addition, caregiver concerns about sedating side effects, extreme weight changes, and obsessive use resulted in ADHD medication being viewed a last resort or refused entirely by African American caregivers.
+What’s more, “parents who expressed concerns about medications were 2.5 times less likely to use treatment at follow-up,” which means a higher rate of medication discontinuation.

 Studies also revealed that African American caregivers perceived ADHD symptoms as typical childhood behaviors and were less likely to recognize ADHD behavioral symptoms as problematic or impairing compared to White counterparts.3 This could mean medications might not be offered to minority children based on differences in caregiver report of symptoms.